|CMDCM (SW/AW) Stephen J. Bronder

 Command Master Chief

-Master Chief Stephen J. Bronder is a native of Long Beach, California, raised in Southern California and graduated from Notre Dame High School in 1995.
+Master Chief Stephen J. Bronder is a native of Long Beach, California, and graduated from Notre Dame High School in 1995.
 He enlisted in the U.S. Navy attending basic training in Great Lakes in May 1996 and served as a Fire Controlman prior to his selection as a Command Master Chief.

-Master Chief Bronder has been awarded the Navy Commendation Medal, Navy Achievement Medal (six awards), as well as other personal, unit and service decorations.
+Master Chief Bronder has been awarded the Navy Commendation Medal, Navy Achievement Medal, as well as other personal, unit and service decorations.